 - Increase your contributions when you get a pay raise.
 If you get a 2% raise, put half of it into your investment contributions.
 If you started contributing 2% of your pay, you can then increase that to 3%.

 - Sell anything that you have that you no longer want and put the money into your investment account.

 - Put your tax refund into your investment account.

-- Cut a few small expenses and dedicate at least some of the savings to investing.
+- Cut a few small expenses and dedicate at least some of the savings to invest.

 The basic idea with investing is always to get started.
 And by investing your money in places where you won’t be able to get to it easily, you put it out of reach.
 And as the amount of your investments grows — from a combination of contributions and investment earnings — you’ll begin to move beyond living paycheck to paycheck.